 At The Grange we offer our pupils a broad and balanced curriculum.
 Our curriculum reaches far beyond the classroom, we provide opportunities for children to participate in a number of events and activities designed to both enhance the delivery of the statutory National Curriculum and provide learning opportunities beyond the statutory requirements.

-This section of the website gives a brief outline of some of the curriculum enhancements that we provided.
+This section of the website gives a brief outline of some of the curriculum enhancements that we provide.

 In addition to the statutory Physical Education Curriculum, we provide children with the opportunity to take part in a number of competitive events both in school and against other schools.
 We compete in the following events.

 (further details on the school’s sporting achievements can be found in the sports premium section of the school website)

 Junior Chef Academy

-All children from Year One to Year Six had the opportunity to participate in a Junior Chef workshop.
+All children from Year One to Year Six have the opportunity to participate in a Junior Chef workshop.
 This is a well established annual event where children make a meal or snack to take home under the guidance of a trained chef and his staff.
-This year the theme was 'Mission Nutrition'.
-The children used a simple recipe to make and energy boosting rice salad.
+T

 "Junior Chef's Academy is all about helping young people make smarter choices about healthy eating by making food education Fun."

 All children in Key Stage Two mainstream classes have the opportunity to learn a musical instrument; either a djembe drum or a ukulele.
 In addition to this children had the opportunity to take part in the following curriculum enhancements.